 We got counseling for our kids who were involved.
 The foster agency we worked with did some family counseling but we were broken and didn’t mend.

 We had a chance to run and we did.

 If you have to run, might I highly recommend Leavenworth to run to!
 What a beautiful place!
 I mourned losing Arlington, my church (Christ the King – Arlington), my volunteer activities and friends but I LOVED, still love Leavenworth.
 You can’t be there and not feel at one with the Creator.
 It’s a place of such beauty and majesty.
 It’s a place of escape.
 A vacation destination, a shelter at the feet of the mountains and a place of refuge.
 With God, and in the shadow of the Cascades, I mended but my children struggled.

 I was so wrapped up in my own healing I neglected them.
 It’s hard to be a parent.
 I was more focused, I think, on running from the shame and finding our girl than focusing on the three kids I still had.

 I tried to look the part, be a good mom and do the right things.
-But time after time I felt like, still feel like my actions and motives are questioned.
+But time after time I felt like, still feel like, my actions and motives are questioned.
 I felt like I couldn’t do parenting right, no matter how hard I tried.
-My blind one was still unhappy, my spirited one was still getting into trouble, the tension between the “ex” and my husband caused drama every time my step-daughter was with us and our girl was still a run away.
+My blind one was still unhappy, my spirited one was still getting into trouble, the tension between the “ex” and my, now, ex-husband caused drama every time my step-daughter was with us and our girl was still a run away.